 But lying on my yoga mat, I had my miracle-that I was able to be there at all.
 In fact, I am stunned that I am able to do so many of the things I do.
 There are marvelous things in my life, many that I am aware of and certainly those I have been too dull-witted to see.

 I heard Amy Grant say that one morning she was getting coffee when her young son came in.
 She picked him up and put him up on the kitchen counter in front of her.
 She was stroking his hair and reflecting on how much she loved him and the miracle that he was when he said, “Mommy, you have really bad breath!”
 There it was, the extraordinary right next to the commonplace!
 This is life.

 Do we perceive the beauty in the everyday sun filling the room on an icy winter’s day?

 The wonder of lunch with friends we’ve shared life with for over forty years?

-Playtime with the precious bright little dog that learns any trick you teach her?
+Playtime with the precious bright little dog who is eager to learn any trick you teach her?

 That first cup of coffee in the morning, knowing the journey the coffee took to you?